-If you’re considering storm windows vs replacement windows, you probably want an upgrade from what you already have.
+When looking at storm windows vs replacement windows, you want an upgrade from what you already have.
 You want to reduce noise and drafts, increase energy savings and ease of care.
 You’ll also want to think about how it will affect the appearance of your home and whether you want to be able to open your windows.
 We’ll cover all of that in this comparison.

 Generally, replacement windows will be made of a glass that is either double- or triple-pane for insulation.
 Air or gas is injected between the panes for even more energy efficiency.
 The pane(s) are surrounded by a frame of aluminum, fiberglass, vinyl, or clad—interior of wood, exterior of one of the former.